mangerij/ferret/doc/content/theory/intro_piezo.md

 # Constitutive theory of piezoelectric materials

-!alert construction title=Documentation in-progress This section requires some work before it will be finalized online.
-Please contact the developers if you need assistance with this aspect of the module.

 Within FERRET/MOOSE we have implemented the governing equations of piezoelectrics which allows the user to simulate strongly coupled electromechanical phenomena.
 For a linear piezoelectric material, the stress-divergence equation for mechanical equilibrium reads

 \begin{equation}